 - Vaginal Tearing

-- Cervical or Vaginal Cancer
+- Cervical cancer or Vaginal Cancer

 Depending upon the doctor’s evaluation after a PAP smear test or vaginal cultures, the post-coital bleeding treatment will be suggested.

 Post Coital Test or PCT proves to be a guideline for the doctor to evaluate the inability of a female to conceive and does not involve any elaborate procedures.
 If the doctor does not find the post coital test results conclusive, other tests or therapy may be needed.